dmtrinh/corda4-observability/README.md

 ![Deployment Stack](/assets/corda-monitoring-stack.png)

 At this point, you have two options:
-* Complete this step to instantiate your stack and then start [setting up your Grafana dashboard](#step-8-setup-grafana).  -OR-
+* Complete the rest of this step to instantiate your stack and then start [setting up your Grafana dashboard](#step-8-setup-grafana).
+    -OR-
 * Jump to the next step (i.e. NOT completing this step) to [add trace components to your stack](#step-7-add-trace-components).

 Start up the services using the following command: